purpleteam-labs/purpleteam-doc/local/local-workflow.md

        ```

-   If you want to keep the Stage Two containers running after a test run to inspect for any reason, simply change the app-scanner's `slave.shutdownSlavesAfterTest` config value to `false`, rebuild the container and run.
+   If you want to keep the Stage Two containers running after a test run to inspect for any reason, simply change the app-scanner's `emissary.shutdownEmissariesAfterTest` config value to `false`, rebuild the container and run.

    If the Stage Two containers have not been brought down, you can also shut down the Stage Two containers with the docker-compose-ui UI.
 When it's running, you can browse to http://localhost:5000, select the specific Stage Two container project and click the Down button, this is convenient as it brings all of the specific Stage Two containers down with one click.